 Preserve oral health.
 Significant oral health issues, such as infection, impaction, and dental shifting, may be reduced or avoided entirely with an early wisdom tooth extraction.
 This also means that the patient may be saved from the added time, expense, and discomfort that can come from treating these complications in the future.

-When you and your child visit Greater Charlotte Oral & Facial Surgery in Fort Mill, SC, you will receive the highest quality of care by Drs.
-Marashi and Haghighi and their experienced administrative and surgical teams.
+When you and your child visit Greater Charlotte Oral & Facial Surgery in Fort Mill, SC, you will receive the highest quality of care by Dr. Marashi, Dr. Ricciuti, and their experienced administrative and surgical teams.
 Our doctors will perform a complete oral evaluation and determine the right course of treatment with your individual needs and oral health goals in mind.